Dudley Stagpoole: Early life

 Stagpoole was born in Killunan, County Galway in 1838.

 Victoria Cross

-Stagpoole was about 25 years old, and a Drummer in the 57th Regiment of Foot (later The Middlesex Regiment (Duke of Cambridge's Own), during the Second Taranaki War campaign of the New Zealand Wars when the following deed took place on 2 October 1863 at Allan's Hill near Poutoko in Taranaki, for which he and Ensign John Thornton Down were awarded the VC, and a separate incident at Kaipakopako for which he was awarded the Distinguished Conduct Medal:
+Drummer Dudley Stagpoole, 57th Regiment of Foot, was about 25 years old during the Second Taranaki War in New Zealand, when the following deed took place on 2 October 1863 at Allan's Hill near Poutoko, Taranaki, for which he and Ensign John Thornton Down were awarded the Victoria Cross (VC).

+Stagpoole had been awarded the Distinguished Conduct Medal (DCM) for a separate incident at Kaipakopako:

 Further information

 He died in Ware, Hertfordshire on 1 August 1911.